-No, each camper needs to bring a sack (resealable zipper bag, e.g., Ziploc® bag) lunch with drink.
+We have partnered with the local school.
+A menu will be published for parents.
+Campers not interested can pack a lunch and drink (resealable zipper bag, e.g., Ziploc® bag).
 (Please keep in mind a microwave is not available) Lunches will be kept cold until served.
 Space for stored lunches is limited therefore a resealable zipper bag with lunch items and name written on the front expedites happiness at lunch time.
 Large insulated bags will not be accepted.

 Please no flavored juice drinks or pop.
 Due to the nature of outdoor activities and hydration, drinks such as pop and juice do not provide enough hydration and result in beginning stages of heat exhaustion (headache, dizziness, nausea).
 Instead, we suggest more water, flavored water, or a low sugar electrolyte drink.

 Yes, we will provide two snack times per day.
 Cold water and Gatorade (during summer sessions) are available.

 We lease certain venues (Rollerworld, and Lafortune Park Pool) to have Camp Courage access only.
 We work with Army Corp of Engineers to visit Lake Oologah, Birch Lake, Skiatook Lake and Copan Lake.
 Each venue is chosen based on safety, lake traffic and ease of access.
 There are times when the areas we visit are restricted to outside users or the area is private enough during the week that we are the users present.
 Oologah Pool, various museums, and older campers visit places such as Rogers State Hilltop Challenge, and the Siloam Springs Kayak Park.
 Each week parents enrolled in that session receive an email to our specific locations but not generally the times.
 For safety and privacy we try to keep the information only in the hands of those who need it.